nasa/ziggy/doc/user-manual/change-param-values.md

 This allows you to edit the array elements, remove them, add elements, etc., in a more GUI-natural way.
 Go ahead and change the second element (`Element` 1 reflecting the zero-based nature of Java arrays) to 4 from 2.
 Press the `OK` button and then press the `Save` button on the Edit parameter set dialog.
 The `Version` for Algorithm Parameters will now be set to 1, and the `Locked` checkbox is unchecked.

 If you were to now run the sample pipeline, when you returned to the parameter library window, version 1 of `Algorithm Parameters` will show as locked.
+Also, the `Rename` and `Delete` commands in the context menu for any parameter set that is locked or has a version that is greater than zero will be disabled in the interest of data accountability (see [Data Accountability](data-accountability.md)).

 [[Previous]](start-end-nodes.md)
 [[Up]](ziggy-gui.md)